ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 !!! tip

-    The configuration of built-in Field Types is located in [`EzPublishCoreBundle/Resources/config/fieldtypes.yaml`](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/eZ/Publish/Core/settings/fieldtypes.yml).
+    The configuration of built-in Field Types is located in [`core/src/lib/Resources/settings/fieldtypes.yml`](https://github.com/ibexa/core/blob/main/src/lib/Resources/settings/fieldtypes.yml).

 ## Field Type settings

-It is recommended to use a simple associative array format for the settings schema returned by `eZ\Publish\SPI\FieldType\FieldType::getSettingsSchema()`, which follows these rules:
+It is recommended to use a simple associative array format for the settings schema returned by `Ibexa\Contracts\Core\FieldType\FieldType::getSettingsSchema()`, which follows these rules:

 - The key of the associative array identifies a setting (e.g. `default`)
 - Its value is an associative array describing the setting using: